• Share this on:

 What is the most interesting channel for you?

-Because mangoes are a difficult product for sourcing, there are plenty of opportunities outside the direct retail approach.
-Trading companies that supply the spot market are easiest to connect to.
-In a good market, they can provide you with a very profitable return, but there are no guarantees.
-The spot market prices fluctuate more and for exporters, there is more risk involved.
-For mangoes, it is best to find a mango specialist with experience and a large network in the mango business, for example, the Dutch-German company Hars & Hagebauer, which promotes itself as mango specialist.
+Since mangoes are hard to source, there are various trading options apart from direct retail.
+Trading companies that serve the spot market are the easiest to reach.
+In a favourable market, they can yield very good returns.
+However, there are no guarantees.
+Spot market prices can vary significantly, increasing the risk for exporters.
+It is advisable to seek out a mango specialist with experience and a broad network in the industry, like the Dutch-German company Hars & Hagebauer.

 Tip: